 Over any given period of time, regular use of a chemical or substance results in the body developing what is known as Tolerance.
 Tolerance means that the Addict or Alcoholic will need to use or drink more to gain the same original effect and to stop their body from going into withdrawal.
 Withdrawal symptoms can be very unpleasant from most drugs and can even be dangerous and life threatening.
 This can be a huge deterrent for somebody getting clean and sober.

 The safest and most successful way of detoxing is with around the clock supervision and with medical intervention.
 Liberty House clinic provide a drug detox that is safe and secure.
-Staff onsite are available at all times of day and night, we also have an onsite medical practitioner and detox prescriber.
+Staff onsite are available at all times of day and night.
 For added safety there is CCTV installed throughout.
 This enables us to monitor patients closely to ensure their maximum safety and support at all times

 Some substances can be very dangerous and uncomfortable to stop suddenly and some patients will inevitably come to us with more than one substance addiction.
 This requires a full and thorough initial assessment by our Medical Practitioner, who will then agree a drug detox regime with the patients consent.
-Our Nurse Prescriber will then review the drug detox and patients progress frequently.
 Patients can also request a review if their feel they are struggling and would like to discuss the options.

 Some of the more complex drug detoxes we facilitate include: